pmrushi/spring-gemfire-api/README.md

 GET - http://localhost:8080/list

-Shows all customer in table.
+Shows all customerObj in table.